matheusaudibert/CJOPROO/README.md

 1. Run the application
 2. Type a new task in the input field
-3. Click "Add" to include the task in the list
+3. Click "+" to include the task in the list
 4. Use the corresponding buttons to:
    - Mark task as completed
    - Delete task from the list